Sustainable logistics: Benefits & key trends for 2024 [+how to make your business sustainable]

 Optimize route planning

 Using technology to optimize shipping routes can help you minimize fuel consumption and reduce travel time.
-For example, the Panama Canal Railway and China’s Belt and Road Initiative (BRI) are examples of infrastructure that can improve efficiency by offering quicker and more sustainable transportation options.
+For example, the Panama Canal railway and China-Europe Railway Express are examples of infrastructure that can improve efficiency by offering quicker and more sustainable transportation options.

 Implement waste reduction practices